Andrew Moran

-Andrew Moran (born 15 October 2003) is an Irish professional footballer who plays as an attacking midfielder or winger for Major League Soccer club Los Angeles FC, on loan from Brighton & Hove Albion, and the Republic of Ireland national team.
+Andrew Moran (born 15 October 2003) is an Irish professional footballer who plays as a midfielder for club Preston North End and the Republic of Ireland national team.

 Club career

 Early career

 Moran was born in the Dublin suburb of Knocklyon, and started out at his local club Knocklyon United.
 He later moved to schoolboy club St Joseph's Boys, before moving onto the academy of League of Ireland club Bray Wanderers, for whom St Joseph's are a feeder club.

 Bray Wanderers

 Moran made his first team debut for the club in a victory over Drogheda United in August 2019 aged just 15 years 307 days old, making him the youngest player in the club's history.
 On 28 February 2020, he became the club's youngest ever goalscorer at 16 years 135 days old when he scored in a 2–0 win over Wexford at the Carlisle Grounds.